xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractcompounddeftype/includes.md

+Include file references for this compound.

 ## Signature

 ```typescript
 includes?: IncludesDataModel[] | undefined;
 ```

+## Remarks

+Contains information about header files or modules that this compound includes or depends upon.
+This property captures dependency relationships extracted from 'includes' XML elements, providing visibility into the file inclusion structure.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>